RifqiAfandi/contact-management-be/README.md

 This project is licensed under the ISC License - see the package.json file for details.

+## 🙏 Acknowledgments

+This backend system was developed with the invaluable assistance of **GitHub Copilot**, Microsoft's AI-powered development assistant.
+The AI collaboration significantly accelerated development time, improved code quality, and enabled the implementation of robust backend architecture and security practices.

+**Special Thanks:**

+- **GitHub Copilot** for intelligent code generation, API design assistance, and backend development best practices
+- **Microsoft** for providing cutting-edge AI development tools that enhance server-side development productivity
+- **Node.js Community** for excellent ecosystem, libraries, and comprehensive documentation
+- **Sequelize Team** for the powerful ORM that simplifies database operations
+- **Express.js Contributors** for the robust and flexible web framework
+- **Open Source Community** for the amazing packages and tools that power this backend system

 ---

-**Contact Management System Backend** - Built with ❤️ using Node.js, Express, and modern web technologies.
+**Contact Management System Backend** - Built with ❤️ using Node.js, Express, modern web technologies, and AI-assisted development.

+_Powered by GitHub Copilot - Revolutionizing backend development through AI collaboration_